OM4OV: Leveraging Ontology Matching for Ontology Versioning: OM4OV Optimisation

-Often, ontology creators provide cross-references to other ontologies to enhance interoperability and facilitate integration.
-For example, a cross-reference between the CMT ontology and the Conference ontology is provided alongside the CMT ontology.
+Having established the current pitfalls of OM4OV, we explore optimisations for the framework.
+Often, ontology creators provide cross-references to alternative ontologies to enhance interoperability and facilitate integration.
+For example, a cross-reference between the Mouse ontology and the Human ontology is provided in the OAEI anatomy track.
 Reusing the cross-references developed for OM tasks, we propose a novel mechanism to reduce the number of matching candidates and also to improve overall OV performance.